 Dear TexCare, #1mybookmark

-I have bought TexCare wool, silk and cotton washes, and am especially very impressed with how old cotton fabric becomes like new to look at.
-However, I have a slight concern: when the thread ends are constantly removed (how does this happen) – will the fabric not be worn thinly much faster?
-And just another question: what do I do with all the packets of Daisies washing powder I have standing?
-Or in other words – I think I've completely switched to TexCare!
-Yours sincerely Birgit Z, Hørsholm |
+I've bought TexCare wool, silk, and cotton wash, and am especially impressed with how old cotton fabric looks like new.
+However, I have a small concern: when the loose threads are constantly being removed (however that happens) – won't the fabric wear out much faster?
+And just another question: what do I do with all the packages of Tusindfryd (Daisy) laundry powder I have?
+In other words – I think I've completely switched to TexCare!
+Kind regards, Birgit Z, Hørsholm |

 |